 - Use limeade in place of the lemonade or soda.

 - Use a fizzy soda, such as cherry limeade, in place of the lemonade or soda.

 - Use other flavors of lemonade, such as strawberry or raspberry lemonade.

 - Add 1 cup of blackberries or raspberries to the lemonade and sherry mixture and stir, using a spoon to extract the juice lightly as you do.

-The Rebujito originated in Andalusia, Spain, and it is a Spanish version of a wine spritzer using one of Spain's most well-known wines, Sherry.
-The name is a derivative of the Spanish word arrebujar, which means to mix.
-Rebujito is often served at Andalucian fairs called Ferias in the spring and summer as a thirst quencher for fair goers parched after consuming dehydrating Fino in the summer heat throughout the day.
+The rebujito punch originated in Andalusia, Spain.
+The name is a derivative of the Spanish word arrebujar, which means to wrap.
+Rebujito is often served at Andalusian fairs, called ferias, in the spring and summer as a thirst quencher for fair goers who are parched after consuming dehydrating fino in the summer heat throughout the day.

 Lemonade by itself is refreshing, but when you add sherry, you truly have something special.
 So while you may not be able to make it to Andalusia this summer to enjoy the feria, you can certainly capture its spirit in your backyard by mixing up a pitcher of rebujito.